 These spaces create a hub for fostering collaboration and creating the informal learning opportunities your employees want — in one study, nearly 60% of respondents said breakout spaces were indispensable for getting away from their desks to brainstorm and collaborate.
 Of the employees we surveyed, 54% want to learn from their manager, and 46% want to learn from their peers.
 Physical and virtual collaborative workspaces give you more options for making that happen.

-An example of a company making this change is Adtrak, a digital marketing agency based in the UK, which re-configured its office by removing 50 desks and used that space to add team-working spaces.
+An example of a company making this change is Adtrak, a digital marketing agency based in the UK, which re-configured its office by decluttering and removing 50 desks and used that space to add team-working spaces.
 This new area includes social spaces to encourage collaboration, areas for training, and videoconferencing technology that lets remote co-workers participate in what’s going on in those spaces.

 We asked our learners what they think about their current course offerings—57% said their training options are sometimes irrelevant, dull, or too long, and 11% said they always miss the mark.
 Interactive learning—viewed positively by our respondents—can be more effective because it encourages active participation.